home-assistant/home-assistant.io/source/_integrations/anthropic.markdown

 ## Generate an API Key

 The Anthropic API key is used to authenticate requests to the Anthropic API.
-To generate an API key take the following steps:
+To generate an API key, take the following steps:

 - Log in to the [Anthropic portal](https://console.anthropic.com) or sign up for an account.
 - Enable billing with a valid credit card on the [plans page](https://console.anthropic.com/settings/plans).